Abhay-2004/RAG-DEMO/README.md

 ## Troubleshooting

 - **API Key Issues**: Make sure your API key is correct and properly set in the `.env` file
-- **Module Not Found Errors**: Ensure all dependencies are installed with `pip install flask python-dotenv google-generativeai`
+- **Module Not Found Errors**: Ensure all dependencies are installed with `pip3 install flask python-dotenv google-generativeai`
 - **Permission Denied**: If you can't write to the `.env` file, check your file permissions
 ```
+test push